sabyasachis/thyFriendMyFriend/README.md

 All the python files are in jupyter notebook.

 ## Directory structure of this repository:
-- data        : contains datasets which we can use for running the implementation on
+- **data** : contains datasets which we can use for running the implementation on.
-- play        : this contains all the files which stores most of our rough work.
-You may not be interested to explore this folder unless you are interested in understanding how the implementation was developed
+- **play** : this contains all the files which stores most of our rough work.
+You may not be interested to explore this folder unless you are interested in understanding how the implementation was developed.
-- *src*         : contains the main jupyter notebook(s).
+- **src** : contains the main jupyter notebook(s).
 It has list of all implementation functions adapted from the paper.
-There might be some other substitute functions which can also be used for performance comparisons
+There may be some other substitute functions which can also be used for performance comparisons.
-- *testscripts* : contains all testcripts which can be used to test datasets.
+- **testscripts** : contains all testcripts which can be used to test datasets.
 You can run it to directly call the functions implemented in src/ jupyter notebooks

 ## Run this implementation (right away):
 - after cloning the repository